polterguy/phosphorusfive/plugins/p5.lambda/README.md

 making its value still being "null" after evaluation of itself, meaning the condition for *[if]* yields false, and no widget is created, since the branch does not occur.

-However, to use constants as your conditions for your conditional events, often makes little or no sense.
+To use constants as your conditions for your conditional events, often makes little or no sense.
 A more useful approach, would be to use an expression, yielding the results of some node-set, such as the following.

 ```
 _x:bool:true
 if:x:/../*/_x?value
-  p5.web.widgets.create-literal
+  create-widget
     parent:content
     element:h1
     innerValue:Yup, we branched!
 ```

 If you change the value of the above *[_x]* node to false, or "null", the branch will not occur.
 If you change it to for instance the integer
-5, the branch will occur though, since there "exists an object", which means the implicit "not equals null" logic kicks in.
+5, the branch will occur though, since the implicit conversion to boolean will yield true.

 Now a more useful approach, would be to compare it against, either some sort of constant value, or the results of another expression.
 Imagine the following code.